vishoo7/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Layer 5: Fully Connected.
 Input = 84.
 Output = 43

+![alt text][image11]

 ####4.
 Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-Cells In[5], In[8]-In[11] contain the training the model and relevant parameters.
+Cells In[8]-In[10] contain the training model and relevant parameters.

 To train the model, I used the LeNet architecture from the CNN lesson.
-I added more epics (to 100) and changed the batch size (to 256).
+I added more epics (to 30) and changed the batch size (to 256).
 I also played around with the learning rate, but in the end reducing it did not seem to change much (or anything).
 In cell In[6], where I defined the LeNet architecture, the drop out rate seemed to change the accurate rate significantly.
 In the end I went with the suggestion that between .25 and .5 is the best place to set it.

 ####5.
 Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-The code for calculating the accuracy of the model is located in the "In[11] cell of the Ipython notebook.
-The test accuracy is in the "In[12]" cell.
+The code for calculating the accuracy of the model is located in the "In[10] cell of the Ipython notebook.
+The test accuracy is in the "In[11]" cell.

 My final model results were:
 * validation set accuracy vacilating around 0.96